Pramad712/Distracted-Driver-Detector/README.md

 ### • Pygame 2.1 for sounds

 # Warnings, Instructions and Notes
-### • There will be many more updates over time.
-However, once its completed, *only use this application only inside a car*.
+### • *Only use this application only inside a car*.
 Look at the images in the "data.zip" folder to find a good camera placement.
 ### • Only run the file "main.py".
 If you run "deep_learning_model.py", then it will take hours to train the model.
 ### • Only 750 images were put in the "data" folder.
 However, over 17,000 images were used for training & testing.
 If you want the entire dataset, see [this](https://www.kaggle.com/datasets/rightway11/state-farm-distracted-driver-detection).
 Look at the "train" folder under the "imgs" folder only.
 Credits to Kaggle and State Farm for making the dataset.